danielagranadosrivera/offshore-mam-factories-dataset/README.md

 - `demand_distribution_3`
 - `demand_distribution_4`

 Each directory represents a different demand scenario used to evaluate the robustness of the model.
-The demand distributions are generated by randomly dividing the 400 total demand by parts, then by customers, and finally by days.
+The demand distributions are generated by randomly allocating the total demand of 400 units across parts, customers, and days.

 ---

 ## Numerical Experiments

-The `numerical_experiments` folder contains synthetic benchmark instances designed to test the scalability and computational performance of the model and the performance of the matheuristic.
+The `numerical_experiments` folder contains synthetic benchmark instances designed to evaluate the scalability and computational performance of the optimization model and the proposed matheuristic.

 Two instance sizes are provided: